DevMohit7049/DevMohit7049/README.md

 <h3 align="center">A passionate frontend and backend developer from India</h3>

 - 🔭 I’m currently working on **Online Book Managment System**

+- 🎓 Graduated from RGPV Univercity Bhopal with a degree in MCA.

 - 🌱 I’m currently learning **Gsap**

 - 👯 I’m looking to collaborate on **MERN Stack Project**